Speak, smile & eat with confidence

 - Reduce periodontal disease.
 Dental implants can help reduce the likelihood of suffering from periodontal disease, which – left unchecked – can cause heart attacks, strokes, and even Alzheimer’s Disease.

 - Natural look.
-Dental implants look truly fantastic, and yours will be installed by the best implant dentist Clacton has to offer!
+Dental implants look truly fantastic, and yours will be installed by the one of the best dentist in Clacton on sea.

-How long can you wait to get a dental implant after extraction?
+How long should you wait to get a dental implant after extraction?

 Dental implants tend to be highly subjective, so there is no hard and fast rule that applies to everyone.
 Depending on the condition of your jaw and mouth, the time needed between an extraction and the fitting of a dental implant can be six months… or no time at all.
 The latter may sound startling, but it’s true: you can have an tooth extracted and a dental implant fixed in the same procedure; this is often called an “immediate dental implant”.